-- Pour dry quinoa and 1 cup of water into a pot and bring to a boil.
-Reduce heat to low and simmer 20 minutes, or until water is absorbed and quinoa is tender.
+- Pour dry quinoa and 1 cup of water into a pot with a lid, cover, and bring to a boil.
+Reduce the heat to low and simmer for 15 minutes, or until the liquid is absorbed and the quinoa is tender.
 Turn off the heat and leave the quinoa coved in the pot until you are ready to assemble the salad.

-- In the meantime, add frozen edamame to a skillet over medium-high heat.
+- In the meantime, add grapeseed oil to a 12-inch skillet over medium-high heat.
 Once the oil is shiny, pour in the frozen edamame.
-Cook, stirring occasionally, 7 minutes, or until water is absorbed and edamame start to brown in places.
-Turn off heat.
+Cook, stirring occasionally, for 7 minutes, or until the edamame is warmed through.
+Turn off the heat.

-- Whisk together peanut butter, rice vinegar, soy sauce (or tamari or liquid aminos), maple syrup, garlic, ginger, and cayenne pepper (if using).
+- Whisk together peanut butter, rice vinegar, soy sauce, maple syrup, garlic, ginger, and cayenne pepper (if using).
 Gradually stir in water as needed to reach desired consistency.
 (The dressing should be easy to pour but still thick and creamy.)

-- Stir cooked quinoa, cooked edamame, cabbage, baby spinach, carrots, peanuts, and jalapeño (if using) in a serving bowl or dish.
+- Toss cooked quinoa, cooked edamame, cabbage, spinach, carrots, peanuts, and jalapeño (if using) in a large mixing bowl until mixed.

-- Pour dressing over salad, toss until evenly coated, and garnish with roasted peanuts, Thai basil, cilantro, green onions, and lime wedges if desired.
+- Transfer to a serving dish and garnish with roasted peanuts, basil, cilantro, green onions, and lime wedges if desired.

 My Easy Vegetarian Meal Prep ebook includes plant-based nutrition tips, 4 weekly meal plans, meal planning formulas and templates, and 50 make-ahead recipes that will help you: